Nominal Decline In Migratory Birds Visit In Punjab In 2019, Says Punjab Wildlife Dept - UrduPoint

-There was no drastic decrease in the population of migratory birds visiting the country's different regions particularly Punjab, a Punjab Wildlife and Parks Department official told APP.
+There was no drastic decrease in the population of migratory birds visiting the country's different regions particularly Punjab said a Punjab Wildlife and Parks Department official told APP.

 He said it was unjust to attribute decline in the number of migratory bird species due to hunting, adding, "Only 20 percent of the migratory birds world over are hunted where the remaining 75-80 percent birds repatriate to their breeding places."
 However, the major reason for the decline was climate change inducing drought, pollution in the wetlands, lakes and water bodies, diminishing of habitats through deforestation and unbridled urbanization.